echicken/spectra-epd/README.md

 ## Methods

+Except for Spectra.draw(), none of these methods have any immediate effect on the EPD.
+You must call Spectra.draw() to send data to and update the display.

 All of these methods return void.
-Except for Spectra.draw(), none of these have any immediate effect on the EPD.
-You must call Spectra.draw() to send data to and update the display.

 * set_pixel(int x, int y, int colour)
     * Set pixel at zero-based coordinates x, y to 'colour'